danzsmith53/tensorsets/README.md

 The TensorSet controller will create your training cluster, and eventually you will see a bunch of pods in your current namespace.

+>This can take up to xx minutes.

-Once they are all ready, start a training job
+Once they are all ready, start a training job:

 ```
 kubectl create -f kubernetes/cluster1-job-v0.yaml
 ```

-To see the progress of your Job:
+To see the progress of your job:

 ```
 pods=$(kubectl get pods --selector=ts-cluster-name=cluster1 --output=jsonpath={.items..metadata.name})
 kubectl logs -f pods
 ```

-Once done with your training cluster:
+Once done with your training cluster, delete it:

 ```
 kubectl delete tensorset cluster1